Yahya-H-Mohamed/Connect-Four-Portfolio-Project/README.md

 - - Cannot choose a column when it is full

 	![Image showing input validation when user selects a column that is already full](/assets/images/Full-column.png)

+## Planned Features
+- Better computer intelligence
+- Multiple token icons for players to choose from

+## Testing

+## Deployment
+This project was deployed using Code Institutes mock terminal for Heroku.

+- Steps for deployment
+- - Fork or Clone this repository
+- - Create a new Heroku application
+- - Set the buildpack to Python and NodeJS in that order
+- - Link the Heroku app to the repository
+- - Click on Deploy

+## Credits
+- Code institute for the deployment terminal
+- Hasbro Website for Connect 4 instructions